IMTtugraz/PyQMRI/paper.md

 # Summary

 Quantitative MRI (qMRI) aims at identifying the underlying physical tissue parameters that define the contrast in an imaging experiment.
+In contrast to conventional MRI examinations, qMRI offers insights into diseases based on absolut quantitative values instead of relative intensity changes in arbitrary units, thus, potentiall simplifying comparisons between different medical sites as well as giving the opprotunity to classify the severity or progression of certain diseases.
 Under certain simplifications, analytical expressions are available to describe the relation between image intensity and physical properties of tissue.
 Using several measurements with varying sequence settings (e.g. flip-angle, repetition time, echo time) it is possible to solve the associated inverse problem